Do Go On - 206 - Dungeons and Dragons

 You don't say it's improv in the scene, Jess.

-You were meant to respond.
+You're meant to respond.

-You wait until someone says, and scene.
+You wait until someone says and scene.

 Yeah.